Lynnette Hafken, MA, IBCLC

 What About Foods, Drinks, and Supplements?

 Many cultures have foods, drinks, and herbs they use to help with milk production.
-While none of these have been studied sufficiently in humans, the dairy industry has research on foods that improve milk yield in cows, so it's possible.
-Trying various culturally recommended foods is unlikely to be harmful, but be wary of companies that sell expensive herbal blends and cookies; there is no regulation or evidence of effectiveness and safety.
+While none of these have been studied sufficiently in humans, dairy research shows that diet alterations can improve milk yield in cows, so it's possible.
+Trying various culturally recommended foods is unlikely to be harmful and could help, but be wary of companies that sell expensive herbal blends and cookies; there is no regulation or evidence of effectiveness and safety.

 The Academy of Breastfeeding Medicine states that because "current research of both pharmaceutical and herbal galactogogues [milk boosting substances] is still relatively inconclusive and all agents have potential adverse effects," they "cannot recommend any specific galactogogue at this time."